datacheckerbv/DCNFCFramework_build_public/DCNFCFramework.md

 ## License

-DatacheckerNFCPod is available under the MIT license.
+DCNFCFramework is available under the MIT license.
 See the LICENSE file for more info.